Artwork by Ira Joel Haber

 Patwari spat on the dust but otherwise held his peace.
 Some of the bus passengers advised the old man to give the Hijras the money to avoid further harassment.

-"Brothers, where will a poor person like me get two hundred rupees to spare?" he cried.
+"Brothers, where will a poor person like me get 200 rupees to spare?" he cried.
 And, then turning to the Hijras, "Oh sisters, what harm have we done to you?
 You can see how wretched we already are.
 Can you not be a little kind?
 Please, Allah will bless you."

-The Hijras were not to be deprived of their two hundred rupees.
+The Hijras were not to be deprived of their 200 rupees.
 Their pride had been injured at the teashop, and now that they had the old man cornered, the Hijras had no intention of letting go.
 The bus passengers didn't seem inclined to help.
 Many of them had started to show impatience.
 Sardarji got the new tire in place, but didn't walk up to the Hijras.
 He quietly got into his seat and waited.
 The passengers asked him to negotiate.
 Sardarji shook his head and sat tight behind the wheel.
 He didn't like the idea of having his manhood compromised by a bunch of non-women.
 In reality, this was the same predicament for all the male passengers in the bus, even though as men it was their duty to protect.
-But who wanted to exchange words with shameless Hijras that lifted up their skirts at the drop of a hat?
+But who wanted to exchange words with shameless Hijras who lifted up their skirts at the drop of a hat?
 Chhi-chhi!
 And, that too in front of the entire zenana?
 Arre Ram-Ram!
 Tauba-tauba!

 Patwari at first inched towards the bus but changed his mind and inched towards the old man.
 He turned to the bus passengers.
 "Arre bhaiyo!
 Please stand with me!
 Let's get this sorted."